The Limits of Citation Counts: Comparisons of authors across fields

-\begin{prop} There is no measure of influence satisfying Null Author, Author Anonymity and Field Comparability. \end{prop}
+\begin{prop} There is no non-degenerate and separable influence measure satisfying Null Author, Author Anonymity and Field Comparability. \end{prop}

-As a corollary of \propref{pImpossibility} and \theoremref{tCCS}, we obtain that citation-counting schemes are not field comparable.
-It remains possible to perform field-normalization before or after computing such an index, but we have argued that such normalization is inherently arbitrary and potentially biased.
-On the contrary, I propose in the next section to move beyond the idea of counting citations: I introduce a novel influence index that is comparable across fields.
+As a corollary of \propref{pImpossibility} and \theoremref{tMain}, we obtain that citation-counting indices cannot be field-comparable, unless they violate benign conditions.
+While field-normalization can still be applied before or after index computation, we have argued that this procedure is inherently arbitrary and potentially biased.